 ABLE accounts are great for holding a modest amount of money given over time, for example, annual gifts from family, birthday or graduation gifts, or modest wages from part-time work (although wages from work may cause other issues with disability benefits).

-A special needs trust is usually used to hold windfalls such as an inheritance or lawsuit settlement, where the beneficiary is getting a lot of money at once.
-An ABLE account wouldn’t work for a windfall, since ABLE accounts can’t accept more than a certain amount per year ($14,000 as of 2016).
+A special needs trust (sometimes called supplemental needs trust or supplemental benefits trust) is usually used to hold windfalls such as an inheritance, large gift, or lawsuit settlement, where the beneficiary is getting a lot of money at once.
+An ABLE account wouldn’t work for a windfall, since ABLE accounts can’t accept more than a certain amount per year ($14,000 as of 2017).
 Therefore some of the money probably wouldn’t be able to go into the ABLE account, and may disqualify the beneficiary from Medicaid and SSI.
 A special needs trust, by contrast, has no contribution limit, so it avoids this issue.

 An ABLE account also can only hold up to $100,000 before the money will disqualify the beneficiary from SSI.
 A special needs trust has no such limit.

 In addition, ABLE accounts must repay Medicaid when the beneficiary dies.
-Special needs trusts that don’t contain the beneficiary’s funds (such as typical estate planning SNTs) have no obligation to repay Medicaid.
+Special needs trusts that don’t contain the beneficiary’s funds (such as typical estate planning special needs trusts (also called supplemental needs trusts or SNTs) have no obligation to repay Medicaid.
 So in some situations, if you put money into an ABLE account instead of a special needs trust, you will be subjecting that money to government repayment when instead it could have gone to other members of your family.

 The bottom line is that ABLE accounts are excellent for certain situations, but special needs trusts are still highly preferable for other situations.
 If a person with disabilities who receives means-tested public benefits like Medicaid and SSI stands to get a substantial inheritance or a large gift from family, or a settlement on a lawsuit, a special needs trust is highly advisable.